-Nevertheless, if the agreement holds, the prospects for strong exports-led growth are good as the government aims to raise capacity from the current 60mn tonnes per annum (tpa) to 100mn tpa by 2020.
+The prospects for strong exports-led growth in Iran are good as the Iranian government aims to raise capacity from the current 60mn tpa to 100mn tpa by 2020.
 The relief of sanctions should raise the operating rates from 68% of capacity, as they were in 2014, even as capacity grows.
 In 2015/16, Iran plans to open 11 petrochemical units, increasing the country's petrochemical production by 6mn tonnes.

 The dominant ethane feedstock in the Arabian Gulf has declined in competitiveness as a result of lower naphtha costs, which have been driven down by falling crude prices.
-This has benefited more naphthareliant competitors, particularly in Asia, its main export market.
+This has benefitted more naphthareliant competitors, particularly in Asia, its main export market.
 At the same time, slackening demand in export markets has weakened product prices.
 In these unfavourable market trends, the opening of the Borouge 3 petrochemicals facility in 2014 came at an inopportune time for the UAE's petrochemicals industry.
-The complex includes one of the world's largest cracker units with 1.5mn tonnes per annum (tpa) of ethylene production capacity feeding downstream units producing 1.4mntpa of polyethylene and 960,000tpa of polypropylene.

 Added to this is the planned Chemaweyaat complex, which the emirate hopes will be the world's largest petrochemical complex when it comes into operation in 2016.
 The first part of the development, Tacaamol, will use heavy naphtha feed for aromatics units and a lighter naphtha feed for a 1.5mntpa mixed feed cracker.
 This will capitalise on the lower price of naphtha as well as more the diverse product portfolio that naphtha provides.
 The availability of naphtha in the UAE is being boosted by refinery expansion at Ruwais, helping to retain the Emirati industry's competitive edge and enabling it to produce a wider range of products.